edgedb/rfcs/text/1002-required-by-default.rst

 this.

-For user safety, EdgeDB would need an intermediate release that forces all field definitions to specify qualifiers explicitly.
+For user safety, EdgeDB would need an intermediate release that forces all pointer definitions to specify qualifiers explicitly.
 Since there is little adoption of the product so far, this might not be a big problem.